Request a Demo Search

 The alignment nonprofit strategic planning model is a great way to set new communication standards and processes to incorporate moving forward as a team.

-Before you dive into the strategic planning process, it can be helpful to know what type of plan or report you’re going to end up with.
+Before diving into the strategic planning process, knowing what type of plan or report you will end up with can be helpful.
 Generally, strategic planning forms look similar to this:

 This image shows a nonprofit strategic planning template (described further in the text below).